GandalfsCousin/PatternAnalysis-2025/recognition/convnext_47433117/README.md

 ![ConvNeXt](images/ConvNeXt-structure.webp)

 ### ConvNeXt Block
-The ConvNeXt block is an adapted ResNet50 block, inspired by the swin transformer, and is defined as seen below:
+The ConvNeXt block is an adapted ResNet50 block, inspired by the Swin Transformer, and is defined as seen below:
 ![ConvNeXt block](images/Block.png)

 ### Custom ConvNeXt implementation

 Using this base model, a custom class was adapted for the ADNI dataset, modifying the feature channels, and adding dropout and layer scaling to prevent overfitting on the relatively small MRI dataset.
 This model was adapted from the ConvNeXt-small model, with roughly 50M parameters.
 This was in order to find a balance between the model not identifying important patterns, as seen in tests of ConvNeXt-tiny, and overfitting.

-Custom functions were written to replace timm trunc_normal_, and DropPath, with the final model ConvNeXt in `moduels.py` following the below arcitechture.
+Custom functions were written to replace timm `trunc_normal_` and `DropPath`, with the final model ConvNeXt in `modules.py` following the below architecture:

 ```custom_small(drop_path_rate=0.15, layer_scale_init_value=1e-6, head_init_scale=1, classifier_dropout=0.3)```